Heleonix/heleonix/README.md

         from.items="items"
         to.items="selectedItems"
-        add.template="CustomAddButton - for exactly the control with the 'add' name" Button.template="CustomAddButton - for all buttons in this control" subControlName.Button.template="CustomAddButton - for all buttons in the 'subControlName' control" add.text="@Buttons.add | converter1"
+        add.template="CustomAddButton - for exactly the control with the 'add' name" Button.template="CustomAddButton - for all buttons in this control.
+What if some control has name 'Button'?" subControlName.Button.template="CustomAddButton - for all buttons in the 'subControlName' control" add.text="@Buttons.add | converter1"
         add.clicked="activity1"